fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 		* A bad thing about choosing a custom theme is that it may end up not supporting some of the functions that you need and you will learn about it very late in the game and it will be too troublesome to change to some other theme.
 Also, hugo has documentation, but the themes which in most cases have a bunch of their own code and functions have a very general-level docuentation.
 I guess mostly because the themes were created by volunteering front-end developers and not by technical writers. that's why these things are smart and dynamic but without instructions.
 2. Copy-paste topics.
 3. Fact-check and rewrite the topics.
-4. Buy a hosting place.
+4. - Buy a hosting place.
+Just upload to Render.
 5. Buy a domain.
 5. [DONE] add some images or emoji
 6. [DON-] write a disclaimer